 How can parents and carers contribute to the success of the Pupil Premium scheme?

 Parental support and involvement is a key factor in raising standards.
-If you would like help or advice with supporting your child, please contact Mrs Rooke, Deputy Headteacher, who is our Pupil Premium Lead.
+If you would like help or advice with supporting your child, please contact Mrs Rooke, Head of School, who is our Pupil Premium Lead.